stormearthandlava/stormearthandlava.github.io/blog/_posts/2020-04-09-datamining-torghast.md

 - everything shown here might not be from the maw but something else (PvP?)
 - everything shown here might not even be for Elemental Shamans but a different spec, or even NPC

 I hope you enjoyed this list.
+Remember, we totally expect these effect to remain within Torghast, Tower of the Damned.

 Yours sincerely,<br/>
 Bloodmallet(EU)